Jean Giraud: Pilote (1963–1974)

-In October 1963, Giraud and writer Jean-Michel Charlier started the comic strip Fort Navajo for the Charlier-co-founded Pilote magazine, issue 210.
-At this time the affinity between the styles of Giraud and Jijé (who in effect had been Charlier's first choice for the series, but who was reverted to Giraud by Jijé) was so close that Jijé penciled several pages for the series when Giraud went AWOL.
-In effect, when "Fort Navajo" started its run, Pilote received angry letters, accusing Giraud of plagiarism, which was however foreseen by Jijé and Giraud.
-Shirking off the accusations, Jijé encouraged his former pupil to stay the course instead, thereby propping up his self-confidence.
-The first time Jijé had to fill in for Giraud, was during the production of the second story, "Thunder in the West" (1964), when the still inexperienced Giraud, buckling under the stress of having to produce a strictly scheduled magazine serial, suffered from a nervous breakdown, with Jijé taking on plates 28–36.
-The second time occurred one year later, during the production of "Mission to Mexico (The Lost Rider)", when Giraud unexpectedly packed up and left to travel the United States, and, again, Mexico; yet again former mentor Jijé came to the rescue by penciling plates 17–38.
-While the art style of both artists had been nearly indistinguishable from each other in "Thunder in the West", after Giraud resumed work on plate 39 of "Mission to Mexico", a clearly noticeable style breach was now observable, indicating that Giraud was now well on his way to develop his own signature style, eventually surpassing that of his former teacher Jijé, who, impressed by his former pupil's achievements, has later coined him the "Rimbaud de la BD".
+In October 1963, Giraud and writer Jean-Michel Charlier started the comic strip Fort Navajo. for the Charlier-co-founded Pilote magazine, in issue 210.
+While the Fort Navajo series had originally been intended as an ensemble narrative, it quickly focused on having Blueberry, whose facial features were based on actor Jean-Paul Belmondo, as its central figure.
+At this time the similarity between the styles of Giraud and Jijé (who in effect had been Charlier's first choice for the series, but who was reverted to Giraud by Jijé) was so close that, when "Fort Navajo" started its run, Pilote received angry letters accusing Giraud of plagiarism.
+Jijé encouraged his former pupil to stay the course, propping up his self-confidence.
+Jijé had to pencil several pages for the series : first during the production of the second story, "Thunder in the West" (1964), on plates 28–36 and a year later, during the production of "Mission to Mexico (The Lost Rider)" on plates 17–38, when Giraud left to travel the United States, and Mexico.
+While the art style of both artists had been nearly indistinguishable from each other in "Thunder in the West", after Giraud resumed work on plate 39 of "Mission to Mexico", a clearly noticeable style change was observable, indicating that Giraud was now well on his way to develop his own signature style, eventually surpassing that of his former teacher Jijé, who, impressed by his former pupil's achievements, has later coined him the "Rimbaud de la BD".